Firewalker (film): Plot

 Max Donigan and Leo Porter are two seasoned treasure hunters whose adventures rarely result in any notable success.
-After their latest stint gone wrong, they are recruited by a seemingly psychic woman, Patricia Goodwin, owner of a treasure map.
+After their latest stint gone wrong, they are recruited by a seemingly psychic woman, Patricia Goodwin, who has a treasure map.
 She convinces them that the map leads to a huge stockpile of gold belonging to the "Firewalker."
 She then says that someone, or thing, else is searching for the map: a red cyclops.

 The map leads them to a cave on a local Native American Reservation.
-Patricia warns them that the cave is home to "old people, sleeping"; they later discover it is a mass grave filled with skeletons.
+Patricia warns them that the cave filled with skeletons.
 They find a Spanish Conquistador helmet and mural depicting Aztec and Mayan art, with an anachronistic date of 1527.
 As Leo studies the mural, Max finds a ruby-pommeled dagger hidden inside a skull.
-They are ambushed inside the cave by a small group of men and Patricia is taken by one of them.
+They are ambushed inside the cave by a small group of men and Patricia is taken.
 After killing their attackers, Max and Leo confront the kidnapper; upon seeing the dagger, he screams and throws himself into a pit.

-While discussing the nature of the dagger at a local bar, Max, Leo and Patricia hear from the barkeep about El Coyote: a local that believes himself descended from the Aztecs —and also happens to be a one-eyed man with an eye patch.
+While discussing the nature of the dagger at a local bar, Max, Leo and Patricia hear from the barkeep about El Coyote: a local that believes himself descended from the Aztecs —who also happens to be a one-eyed man with an eye patch.
 The barkeep also directs them to Tall Eagle, a local Native American.
 He tells them that the Firewalker was a powerful being that flew away to walk in the fires of the sun and gives Patricia a small bag of "magic" to protect her.
 While trying to figure out where to go next, Patricia stabs the dagger into a map, then faints, giving them a location of San Miguel.
 Max is later drugged by a woman; El Coyote chants while holding a snake as the woman attempts to murder Max.
 A chanting Tall Eagle causes Patricia to suddenly wake and rush to Max's defense; she and Leo stop the woman from succeeding.
 They capture her, but she disappears overnight and a snake appears in her cell.